-Looking out at my frost-covered garden and seeing the old weather worn plastic garden chairs, I decided that I might splash out and get a new patio furniture set in the summer.
+Looking out at my frost-covered garden and seeing the old weather-worn plastic garden chairs, I decided that I might splash out and get new patio furniture set in the summer.
 But then that started me wondering what I was going to do with the old set.
 So I needed to look up some ideas…

 10 – Bucket Seats

 Let’s start with a lack of seat-belts!
 But I suppose in the safety of a private piece of land I would love to give it a go and see how difficult it was to drive in them.

 Not only does the link contain “8 Ways To Reuse Plastic Patio Chairs” but it also talks about these wheelchairs made in the workshop of Inkuru Nziza, a very clever recycler indeed.